 If you can’t get your customers to place “a lot of trust and value” in your own sites, you can always co-opt patient engagement resources to get your marketing messages out there – without us even knowing that you are the messenger.

 Remember that marketing practice I mentioned earlier called astroturfing?
-It’s perhaps best exemplified, I believe, by a company called Lifestyle Lift that ordered its employees in 32 centres to post fake positive reviews online about its $5,000 quickie facelift procedure.
+It’s perhaps best exemplified by a company called Lifestyle Lift that ordered its employees in 32 centres to post fake positive reviews online about its $5,000 quickie facelift procedure.
 Everything was going along just fine with the fake review strategy until New York Attorney General Andrew Cuomo got wind of it and launched an investigation into the practice, resulting in a $300,000 fine.
 (See also: Sock Puppetry, Astroturfing, and the Marketing ‘Shill’ Game)

-At the risk of seeming cynical – ooops, too late! – I have to wonder, sadly, if there are any last bastions of genuine safety and trust out there for patients who sincerely want to be actively involved in untainted health care practice.
+At the risk of seeming cynical – ooops, too late! – I have to wonder, sadly, if there are any last bastions of genuine safety and trust out there for patients who sincerely want to be actively involved in untainted patient engagement.

 (1) Center for Advancing Health.
 2010.
 White paper: “A New Definition of Patient Engagement: What is Engagement and Why is it Important?”